Matcha tea for newbies

 Warm up some water at 176 degrees Fahrenheit (that would be 80 degrees Celsius).

-Pour some of this water into the matcha bowl.
+Pour some of this water into a matcha bowl.
 Pour it out after a minute.

 Take 2 teaspoons of matcha powder and sift it through a sieve to get rid of possible clumps.